pollfish/docs/unity.md

 * **PollfishAndroidSetupUI.cs** is a script file that allows to automatically add Google Play Services in your Android project from Unity menu.

 > **Note:** Please have in mind that in order to use Pollfish you have to include Google Play Services in your Unity project.
-You can do that easily do that by selecting File and then Pollfish – Setup Android dependencies.
+You can do that easily do that by selecting **File** and then **Pollfish – Setup Android dependencies**.
 If you do not have Google Play Services you can install them through Android SDK Manager.

 ![alt text](https://storage.googleapis.com/pollfish-images/android_dep.png)